 View our Malware Analysis Reports page to see interactive VMRay Analyzer Reports.

 VMRay is focused on delivering malware analysis and detection for the most common desktop operating systems.
-To that end, we currently support Windows Operating Systems (Windows 7 to Windows 10) and macOS (High Sierra) in our cloud service.
-Additional Windows targets are supported for on-premises.
+To that end, we currently support Windows Operating Systems (Windows 7 to Windows 10) and macOS Big Sur 11.6.5 in our Cloud service.
+Additional Windows targets are supported for On-Premises.

 We support all major formats for office documents, scripts, archives, drivers, executables as well as URLs.
 We are constantly expanding the range of file types supported as malware authors seek new infection vectors.